Hivemind - Lightweight Container Orchestration Platform

 • Node Manager - Cluster coordination and node discovery

-• Node Membership Protocol - SWIM-based cluster membership management
+• Node Membership Protocol - Memberlist-based cluster membership management

 • Service Discovery - DNS-based service discovery and routing